flipsasser/ravioli/README.md

   # ...the contents of mailjet.json
 ```

 **NOTE THAT APP.YML GOT LOADED INTO THE ROOT OF THE CONFIGURATION!** This is because the automatic loading system assumes you want some configuration values that aren't nested.
-It effectively calls [`load_configuration_file(filename, key: File.basename(filename) != "app")`](#load_configuration_file), which ensures that, for example, the values in `config/mailjet.json` get loaded under `Rails.config.mailjet` while the valuaes in `config/app.yml` get loaded directly into `Rails.config`.
+It effectively calls [`load_file(filename, key: File.basename(filename) != "app")`](#load_file), which ensures that, for example, the values in `config/mailjet.json` get loaded under `Rails.config.mailjet` while the valuaes in `config/app.yml` get loaded directly into `Rails.config`.

 ### 3. Loads and combines encrypted credentials